validatorjs/validator.js/README.md

 ## Web development

-Often it's more desirable to check or automatically sanitize parameters by name (rather than the string).
+Often it's more desirable to check or automatically sanitize parameters by name (rather than the actual string).
 See [this gist](https://gist.github.com/752126) for instructions on binding the library to the `request` prototype.

 Example `http://localhost:8080/?zip=12345&foo=1&textarea=large_string`